-This device supports Read Burst with wrap in both SPI and QPI mode.
-To execute a Read Burst with wrap operation the host drivers CS# low, and sends the Read Burst with wrap (1Bh) command cycle, followed by three address bytes (or four address bytes depends on address mode state) and one dummy byte (8 clocks) in SPI mode (Read Burst Instruction Sequence Diagram figure) or three dummy bytes (6 clocks) in QPI mode (Read Burst Instruction Sequence Diagram in QPI mode figure).
+This device supports Read Burst with wrap in SPI mode.
+To execute a Read Burst with wrap operation the host drivers CS# low, and sends the Read Burst with wrap (1Bh) command cycle, followed by three address bytes (or four address bytes depends on address mode state) and one dummy byte (8 clocks) in SPI mode (Read Burst Instruction Sequence Diagram figure).